The Case Against Biometric IDs - Slashdot

 Next year, when you're a sophomore, your classes will be harder and you won't be able to hang out with the cute chicks at the lit table in the student union.

-The dangerous biometrics (Score:4, Interesting)
+The dangerous biometrics (Score:5, Interesting)

 Fingerprints and DNA should not be used for biometrics.
 Period.